jeushi/simplescripts/README.md

-# simplescripts
+# Jeushi's Simple Scripts
-Collection of my simple bash scripts.
+Collection of the bash scripts I make.